ine-labs/AzureGoat/solutions/module-1/03-Server Side Request Forgery Part 2.md

 ![](https://user-images.githubusercontent.com/65826354/183737585-9897592d-7f2c-4305-b0e3-90106f5a7c8d.png)

-### Download the data and try to open it.
+### Download the file and try to open it.

-After the successful download of data, you will find that the data is in .png format.
+After the successful download of file, you will find that the file is in .png format.

 ![](https://user-images.githubusercontent.com/65826354/183737592-914855aa-4e42-4b6b-8b45-8af70c1f219c.png)